voxpupuli/puppet-logstash/README.md

 ## Patterns

 Many plugins (notably [Grok](http://logstash.net/docs/latest/filters/grok)) use *patterns*.
-Many are [included](https://github.com/logstash/logstash/tree/master/patterns) in Logstash already; however, additional site-specific patterns be declared (you are, of course, encouraged to contribute new patterns to the community).
+Many are [included](https://github.com/logstash/logstash/tree/master/patterns) in Logstash already; however, additional site-specific patterns can be easily managed (you are, of course, encouraged to contribute new patterns to the community).

 **N.B.** As of Logstash 1.2 the path to the additional patterns needs to be configured explicitly in the Grok configuration.